 - Pat dry, don’t rub: If they’re prone to diaper rashes, pat baby’s bottom thoroughly to dry it rather than rubbing.
 Rubbing vigorously can damage the surface of the skin, triggering the opportunity for a rash to develop.

 - Avoid too-tight diapers: When the waist or thigh bands of a diaper are too tight, it’s impossible for airflow to reach the skin in the diaper area.
-This creates a closed pocket of heat and moisture, which is the perfect environment for a bacterial or yeast infection to form, creating diaper rash.
+This creates a closed pocket of heat and moisture, which is the perfect environment for a bacterial or yeast infection to form, creating diaper rash, especially during warm weather months.
 If you’re using disposable diapers, consider moving up in size if you see any indications of tightness, such as marks around baby’s waist or thighs where the diaper sits.
 Another option is the use of cloth diapers, some of which use a snap system to allow diapers to be sized up as needed when baby grows.